 - All must be unique.
 No two can have the same subject.
-You may submit two photographs from the same location, but the images must be different enough to be considered unique. - For each of the images, submit both the original RAW file and the processed JPEG file.
+You may submit two photographs from the same location, but the images must be different enough to be considered unique. - At least 4 of the images must be original and taken for the purposes of this assignment.
+At most 3 of the images may be RAW images that you had taken for past assignments but did not submit for some reason.
+These images should be distinct from images you have previously submitted. - You must take these photos in the RAW format, process them, and submit the processed JPEG files.
 You may use any software you wish to process the RAW file, but the JPEG must not have been created by the camera.
-The RAW file should demonstrate the "problem" that the JPEG "fixes".
-In other words, the JPEG should be a pristine image that resolves technical issues found in the RAW file that, had you not processed the image, would have been present in a camera-generated JPEG. - At least 4 of the images must be original and taken for the purposes of this assignment.
-At most 3 of the images may be RAW images that you had taken for past assignments but did not submit for some reason.
-These images should be distinct from images you have previously submitted. - Only use one of the Non-"Easy" Exposure Modes.
+The JPEG should be a pristine image that resolves technical issues found in the RAW file that, had you not processed the image, would have been present in a camera-generated JPEG. - Only use one of the Non-"Easy" Exposure Modes.
 To be clear, this means you can use Manual (M) mode, Aperture Priority (Av) or Shutter Priority (Tv).
 Do not use Program mode, any of the scene modes, or any other shooting/auto-exposure mode.
-If your camera does not have M, Av, or Tv modes, you will need to borrow one of the course's from Church Street lab.
+If your camera does not have M, Av, or Tv modes, you will need to borrow one of the course's from Church Street lab. - To submit these photos by the due date, upload them to your Flickr photostream, give them a tag of RawMaterial (notice that there are no spaces!) and, finally, add them to the e7 Group pool.
+If you see your photo in the group pool and it has the appropriate tag then you have successfully submitted it!
+We use tags as a way to identify photos as being for a specific problem set.
+Be sure not to remove the image from the group or delete it from Flickr at any time or it may not be graded. - Type the answers to the questions asked above with your answers from Part I. You may (but don't need to) place the answers as captions with your photos, but we will grade the responses you place with your submission of Part I.